shleen/aides-memoire/UX.md

 Speaking of conversion rates... <mark style='background: rgb(210,210,210)'>did you know</mark>?
 Use of hamburger menus have been found to increase conversion rates (in comparison to visible navigation)!

 ### UX Checklist Summary

-# UXD Roles
-There is actually a wide range of responsibilities required in UXD.
-In this module, we'll cover some of the more crucial roles.

-## UXD Director

-## Content Producer

-## UX Designer